HDR Interior Photography

 Merge the Photos in Aurora HDR

 Aurora is, by far, the best HDR program you can find on the market today.
-Jointly designed by Macphun and the world’s renowned HDR photographer, Trey Ratcliff, the app features a rich collection of powerful and highly intuitive HDR tools and options that give you tremendous control over your exposures in simple mouse clicks.
+Jointly designed by Skylum and the world’s renowned HDR photographer, Trey Ratcliff, the app features a rich collection of powerful and highly intuitive HDR tools and options that give you tremendous control over your exposures in simple mouse clicks.

 All you ever need to do is get your exposures into Aurora, and the rest is history – HDR, Tone Mapping, Photo Retouching and all, as a standalone app or as HDR Photoshop CS6 plugin as well.
 Your clients would find it hard resisting the ingenuity and appeal that emanates from your realistic, natural-looking HDR images.

 Having had your exposures processed and retouched in Aurora, the final and most important step is delivery.
 Knowing how your client intends to use the images, in print or web, is equally as important.
 It is generally advisable that you use low resolutions for web images and high resolutions for print.

 Creating both versions could be a great idea, and very rewarding too – determining whether or not your client would need you for the next project.